rbalsleyMSFT/IntuneScripts/ConfigurationProfileSettings/Readme.md

 4. Sign-in with Global Admin or Intune Administrator permissions by clicking on the profile icon in the top right.
 It will ask you to consent permissions to the Intune Powershell App.
 Make sure to consent for your account and not on behalf of the tenant.
 5. You may need to close and re-run start.cmd once permissions have been granted
 6. After reopening the script (if necessary), click Bulk - Import
 7. In the Bulk Import window, change the Import root to the folder where you extracted the MSFT - EDU Recommended Intune Configuration.zip file.
-Make sure to also uncheck th Assign Scope (Tags) and Import Assignments check boxes.
+Make sure to also uncheck the Assign Scope (Tags) and Import Assignments check boxes.
 Your Bulk Import window should look like the following

    ![1701132998774](image/Readme/1701132998774.png)
 8. Click Import